A snapshot overview of schools in Kampala that are considered (although not necessarily chosen) by English-speaking expat parents.

 Kampala International School Uganda (KISU) (formerly Kabira International School)

-Adapted National Curriculum for England/IGCSEs/IB Diploma; ages 2-19; co-ed; day; independent; privately owned; 600 pupils
+Adapted National Curriculum for England / IGCSE / IB Diploma; ages 2-19; co-ed; day; independent; privately owned; 600 students

 Founded in 1993 and on its present purpose-built site in central Kampala since 2008.
-An international (over 80 per cent from over 50 different nationalities) education featuring a version of the British curriculum in primary leading to secondary with IGCSEs and the IB Diploma on offer.
+An international (around 80 per cent of students from over 50 different nationalities) education featuring a version of the British curriculum in primary leading to IGCSEs and the IB Diploma in secondary.
 Owned by Ruparelia Group, a multi-faceted conglomerate, who have recently taken over Victoria University in Kampala.
 Accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges NEASC).

 Rainbow International School

-EYFS/adapted National Curriculum for England/IPC/IGCSEs/A-Levels/BTEC; ages 2-18; co-ed; day and boarding; independent; private non-profit; 800 pupils
+Adapted National Curriculum for England / IPC / IGCSE / A-Level / BTEC; ages 2-18; co-ed; day and boarding; independent; private non-profit; 800 students